Cyndygrace/Book_Listing_app/readme.md

 so instead of our string id, we can use an id type in graphql called a graphqlid, we destructure it from graphql and changed the type of the id from string to GraphQLID

-Next we create the schema for the authors and hardcode their data and define author query in the root query
+Next we create the schema for the authors and hardcode their data and define author query in the root query.

+Every book has an author and every author has a collection of books. we need to represent this relationship in graphql using the id first you add the author id to the books data, then you add the author property to the book type object